 There are no known interactions of vismodegib with food.
-This drug may interact with other medications.
-Tell your doctor and pharmacist about all the medications and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

-- Speak with you doctor before you take antacids.
+- Talk with your doctor before you take antacids.

 - Swallow the capsule whole.
 Do not open or crush it.

-- You can take the medication with or without food.
+- You can take this medicine with or without food.
 If you have nausea, take it with food.

 - Do not donate blood while you are taking this drug and for seven months after you finish taking this drug.

 Call your doctor or nurse right away if you have any of these symptoms: